-This Official Statement is provided for the purpose of setting forth information concerning the Vermont Municipal Bond Bank (the "Bank") in connection with the sale of \$31,500,000 2019 Series 2 Bonds (Local Investment Bonds) (the "2019 Bonds").
-The 2019 Bonds are issued pursuant to the Vermont Municipal Bond Bank Law, being Public Act No. 216 of the Laws of Vermont of the 1969 Adjourned Session of the Vermont General Assembly, as amended (the "Act").
+This Official Statement is provided for the purpose of setting forth information concerning the Vermont Municipal Bond Bank (d/b/a the Vermont Bond Bank) (the "Bond Bank") in connection with the sale of \$15,890,000 2020 Series 2 Bonds (Local Investment Bonds) (the "Bonds").
+The Bonds are issued pursuant to the Vermont Bond Bank Law, being Public Act No. 216 of the Laws of Vermont of the 1969 Adjourned Session of the Vermont General Assembly, as amended (the "Act").

-The 2019 Bonds are to be issued under and are to be secured by the Bank's General Bond Resolution adopted on May 3, 1988 (the "General Resolution") and the Series Resolution authorizing the issuance of the 2019 Bonds adopted on June 11, 2019 (the "Series Resolution" and together with the General Resolution, the "Resolution").
+The Bonds are to be issued under and are to be secured by the Bank's General Bond Resolution adopted on May 3, 1988 (the "General Resolution") and the Series Resolution authorizing the issuance of the Bonds adopted on June 25, 2020 (the "Series Resolution" and together with the General Resolution, the "Resolution").

-The Bank and the Governmental Units.
-The Bank is a body corporate and politic with corporate succession, and is constituted as an instrumentality exercising public and essential governmental functions of the State of Vermont (the "State").
+The Bond Bank is a body corporate and politic with corporate succession, and is constituted as an instrumentality exercising public and essential governmental functions of the State of Vermont (the "State").

-Pursuant to the Act, the Bank is authorized to issue bonds for, among other purposes, (1) providing funds to enable the Bank to make loans to counties, municipalities or other public bodies of the State, including public school districts (the "Governmental Units"), (2) refunding bonds previously issued by the Bank, and (3) establishing or increasing reserves with which to secure or to pay debt service and all other costs and expenses of the Bank incident to and necessary or convenient to carry out its corporate purposes.
+Pursuant to the Act, the Bond Bank is authorized to issue bonds for, among other purposes, (1) providing funds to enable the Bond Bank to make loans to counties, municipalities or other public bodies of the State, including public school districts (the "Governmental Units"), (2) refunding bonds previously issued by the Bond Bank, and (3) establishing or increasing reserves with which to secure or to pay debt service and all other costs and expenses of the Bond Bank incident to and necessary or convenient to carry out its corporate purposes.

-Loans to Governmental Units are made through the direct purchase by the Bank from such Governmental Units of their bonds, notes or evidences of debt constituting either general obligations of the Governmental Units (the "General Obligation Bonds") or obligations of the Governmental Units payable solely out of the earnings or profits derived from the operation of a public utility (the "Revenue Bonds").
+Loans to Governmental Units are made through the direct purchase by the Bond Bank from such Governmental Units of their bonds, notes or evidences of debt constituting either general obligations of the Governmental Units (the "General Obligation Bonds") or obligations of the Governmental Units payable solely out of the earnings or profits derived from the operation of a public utility (the "Revenue Bonds").
 General Obligation Bonds and Revenue Bonds are sometimes collectively referred to herein as "Municipal Bonds."
-A portion of the proceeds of the 2019 Bonds will be used to purchase General Obligation Bonds issued by the Governmental Units identified in Table 1 of Appendix B (the "2019 Municipal Bonds").
-For a list of all of the Governmental Units that have Municipal Bonds outstanding that were purchased by the Bank pursuant to the General Resolution and the outstanding balances of such Municipal Bonds, see Table 2 of Appendix B hereto.
+A portion of the proceeds of the Bonds will be used to make loans to the Governmental Units identified in Table 1 of Appendix B by the purchase, at an aggregate purchase price of \$16,994,000, of General Obligation Bonds (the "2020 Municipal Bonds") issued by such Governmental Units.
+For a list of all of the Governmental Units that have Municipal Bonds outstanding that were purchased by the Bond Bank pursuant to the General Resolution and the outstanding balances of such Municipal Bonds, see Table 2 of Appendix B hereto.